-Writing a post about the cost of travel in Morocco is difficult.
+Writing a post about the cost of travel, or prices in Morocco is difficult.

-The most challenging aspect for planning your Morocco travel budget however is that certain day-to-day costs actually come in three unofficial tiers:
+The most challenging aspect for planning your travel budget and establishing the standard cost of living in Morocco however, is that certain day-to-day expenses actually come in three unofficial tiers:

 Sounds confusing and possible a little far-fetched, but trust us on this one.
 Fundamentally however, for many items, you'll find a wide range of prices being touted and, sometimes, it's up to you to determine how much something is really worth (and to play your part in that famous Moroccan haggle).
 If you can get somewhere between the last two, then you'll be doing well.